MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ###### localSettings.json

-Report settings that apply only for the current user and computer.
+Contains report settings that apply only for the current user and local computer.
 It should be included in gitIgnore or other source control exclusions.
 By default, Git ignores this file.

 #### CustomVisuals\\